Business

 Today, business owners have access to a constant flood of data.
 The important thing is knowing how to leverage this data.

-2. What Is CDP?
+2. What is CDP?

 The Customer Data Platform Institute was set up by David Raab, a marketing technology expert and independent consultant.
-It provides vendor-neutral information about issues, methods and technology in the field of customer data management.
+It provides vendor-neutral information about issues, methods, and technology in the field of customer data management.

 The institute defines CDP as “a marketer-managed system that creates a persistent, unified database that is accessible to other systems.”